AISSat-1: Development

 Specific research into what became AISSat-1 began in 2005 as a cooperation between the Norwegian Space Centre, Norwegian Defence Research Establishment and Kongsberg Seatex.
 The initial research concluded that a satellite within an orbit of 1000 km would be able to receive AIS communication.
 A particular challenge during this period was the need for an antenna with sufficient length to match the wavelength, which would be difficult with a small satellite profile.
 As part of the development, an AIS transceiver was attached to the International Space Station to test out the receptivity of AIS signals in low Earth orbit.
 AISSat-1 was Norway's first non-commercial satellite.

 The satellite was regarded as experimental by the involved parties.
 Design of the payload and AIS components was carried out by Kongsberg Seatex.
 The project is owned by the Norwegian Space Centre while NDRE was responsible for technical aspects.
 Once operational, the data was fed to the Coastal Administration.
-Production was subcontracted to the University of Toronto Institute for Aerospace Studies (UTIAS) using their Generic Nanosatellite Bus as the satellite bus.

 AISSat-1 is built around the University of Toronto's Generic Nanosatellite Bus.
 The satellite measures 20 cm cubed.
 It is solar-powered collected by thirty-six panels and stored in two batteries.
 There are three onboard computers, each with an ARM7 microcontroller.
 One operates household issues such as telemetry while one handled attitude control.
 The third handles payload operations.
 There are four ultra high frequency antennas for telemetry.
 Attitude is adjusted through three reaction wheels.
 The payload consists of a VHF antenna and an onboard computer for storing and processing of AIS data.

+AISSat 1 and 2 could receive both AIS channels simultaneously.
+They could also receive the long range AIS3 and AIS4 channels instead, but since the satellites were in production use and the long range channels were not widely adopted, no routine monitoring of AIS3 and AIS4 was done.